marimeireles/psychonautgirl/opensource_internships.md

         - Scrape data from GH
         - Run the analysis on the data and answer these questions
     d) We could also start with just developing forms that we offer to the people we got in touch with so they can run it and send us back the results.

+So much was contributed by my beautiful community, it can be found in [this document](https://docs.google.com/document/d/1Gz8uGNveMYkTQsXozMPmqdVsvqxmJ5DE8HseJi885UI/edit?usp=sharing).
+Lots of WIP, lots of great stuff.

 #### connections